 10. Get windshield and car window sunshades

-Adding windshield and car window sun shades can make a huge difference to your comfort (and that of your passengers) during the hot summer months.
+Adding windshield and car window sunshades can make a huge difference to your comfort (and that of your passengers) during the hot summer months.
 So, make sure you always have something to reduce the heat in the car.
 Want to learn more about driving in the UAE during the summer?
-Talk to a representative of Kohistan Rent A Car customer service who will be happy to assist you.
+Talk to a representative of rent a ca dubai customer service who will be happy to assist you.